 Gadolinium poisoning caused by an MRI has the potential to be extremely dangerous to a patient.
 Medical staff should exercise caution when performing an MRI on a patient to avoid any serious injuries.
 Unfortunately, some hospitals may utilize practices that are unsafe for a patient that must undergo an MRI.
 If you or a family member suffered from gadolinium poisoning after an MRI, contact an experienced Miami gadolinium poisoning attorney today.

-The Law Offices of Prosper Shaked understand how medical malpractice can leave a patient with long-term or permanent injuries, and we are here for you.
+Prosper Shaked Accident Injury Attorneys PA understand how medical malpractice can leave a patient with long-term or permanent injuries, and we are here for you.
 Physicians and hospitals can be held liable for their actions if they cause a patient in their care to be injured, and our firm can help clients pursue these claims.
-To schedule a free case evaluation, contact The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free case evaluation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 How MRIs Cause Gadolinium Poisoning

 Magnetic resonance imaging tests, or MRIs, is a medical device used by medical practitioners to diagnose a variety of conditions from blood clots to cancerous tumors.
 MRIs are helpful to aid doctors in devising a treatment plan for patients that are suffering from an injury or that have developed a serious condition.
 However, MRIs can also be the cause of a patient suffering gadolinium poisoning.